Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Introduction

 for all stably equivalent $x, y$ such that the distance between $x$ and $y$ inside their stable leaf belongs to some fixed interval $[\epsilon_1, \epsilon_2]$ for $0<\epsilon_1<\epsilon_2$. \emph{Stable upper and lower critical exponents} are the infimum and the supremum of all stable upper and lower exponents, respectively.
-We prove that stable critical exponents are uniquely determined by the topological conjugacy class of the Smale space and are positive and finite.
-Unstable upper and lower critical exponents are defined in a similar way (they are stable upper and lower critical exponents of $(\X, f^{-1})$).
+We prove that the stable critical exponents are uniquely determined by the topological conjugacy class of the Smale space and are positive and finite (if the Smale space is locally connected and connected).
+The unstable upper and lower critical exponents are defined in the similar way (they are stable upper and lower critical exponents of $(\X, f^{-1})$).
 For more details, see Sections~\ref{s:lowerexponents} and~\ref{s:upperexponents}.

+Note that if the stable or unstable leafs of $(\X, f)$ are not locally connected, then the corresponding upper exponents are infinite, since the metric $d_{\mathcal{R}}(x, y)$ will be infinite for some $x, y$ (as we assume that the covering $\mathcal{R}$ consists of small rectangles).

 \begin{theorem} Suppose that $(\X, f)$ is a Smale space such that $\X$ is connected and locally connected.
 Let $a_0, a_1, b_0, b_1$ be the stable lower and upper, and the unstable lower and upper critical exponents, respectively.
 If then $(\X, f)$ is topologically conjugate to a hyperbolic infra-nilmanifold automorphism. \end{theorem}